neurobioinfo/scrnabox/README_HTO.md

 ```

 ###### Genotype-cell
-To run interact between celltype and genptype, write your contrast in `${SCRNABOX_PWD}/job_info/parameters/step8_contrast_inte.txt`.
-To run Step 8 on interact contrast, run the following command.
-Select `-celltype T` to run the main contrast.
+To perform an interaction analysis between cell type and genotype, specify your contrast in the file `${SCRNABOX_PWD}/job_info/parameters/step8_contrast_inte.txt`.
+To run Step 8 using the interaction contrast, execute the following command which use the `-celltype T` option to run the Genotype-cell contrast.

 ```
 sh $SCRNABOX_HOME/launch_pipeline.scrnabox.sh \
 -d ${SCRNABOX_PWD} \